itsfrank98/immense/README.md

 Code for **SAIRUS**, the multimodal classifier for risky users on social media.
 Currently, it has been used only with Twitter data.
 It is a REST API service. <br>
 ## Docker
 The system can be used through docker.
-Run the following commands for starting the needed containers:
+It is very important that you set the HDFS_HOST and HDFS_PORT parameters in docker-compose.yml.
+Run the following commands for starting the containers:
 <br>
 ``` docker compose build ```<br>
 ``` docker compose up ```